cheertsang/Personal/LaMeraChimba_PreliminaryDesign.md

 ### Operator/User Specifications

 An important consideration is the ease of use for the plant operator.
-The only requirement is
+The new sedimentation tank will be operated in the same way as the current design, so the new design will not require any additional user specifications.

 ### Major Design Alternatives

-Measure of improvement
+A comparison could be made between using the following design options:
+  1. Using one larger capacity plantita (new design)
+  2. Using multiple plantitas in conjunction (current design)

+In order to evaluate which design would be more practical, the following indicators can be analyzed:
-  - material amount per liter per second
+  - Amount of material required per liter per second
-  - area occupied by plant per liter per second
+  - Area occupied by plant per liter per second
-  - difficulty of construction
+  - Difficulty of construction
   - Cost per liter per second

-Table Comparing Alternatives

-Evaluation of Most viable Alternatives

 ## Methods